 ☑ FY21 Sustainability Risk Register was established.
-The register is regularly reviewed by the Risk & Sustainability Committee organization to assess climaterelated risks and opportunities in line with its strategy and risk management process.
+The register is regularly reviewed by the Risk & Sustainability Committee.

-☑ Conducted a climate change risk review in FY22 with material risks incorporated into the Company's overall Risk Register, on behalf of the Board's approval
+☑ Conducted a climate change risk review in FY22 with material risks incorporated into the Company's overall Risk Register, on behalf of the Board's approval.